 Packages and mail: Students are notified of package and mail arrival via email.
 Packages and mail may be picked up at the service window during operating hours.
 Remember to bring your student ID, as packages will not be released without proper identification.
 Please note: Delivery notices received through Amazon or other vendors does not mean the package has been processed through Salve Regina’s receiving system.
 Students will receive an email from firstname.lastname@example.org when their package is processed and ready for pickup.

 Purchasing stamps and sending mail: Mail Services sells stamps and provides services for shipping via USPS, UPS and FedEx.
-They have a daily UPS/FedEx pickup, so prepaid returns may be dropped off at this location.
+There is a daily UPS/FedEx/USPS pickup.
+Prepaid returns may be dropped off at this location.

 Everyone is welcome at the Mercy Center.
 Students are encouraged to build community, to deepen their faith, to engage in service, to seek justice and to become leaders formed by mercy.
 Students will find a hospitable and nurturing environment that affirms and empowers them in their search for meaning.
 The Mercy Center enhances the University’s mission to provide an educational experience that is personally transformative and is committed to making manifest God’s love and mercy to all.